ev3dev/ev3dev-buildscripts/README.md

 they are running.
 Run `./menuconfig` and set this option:

     General setup --->
-      (-your-name) Local version - append to kernel release
+      (-your-name-ev3) Local version - append to kernel release

-Make sure to include the '-' prefix in `-your-name` on the _Local version_.
+Make sure to include the '-' prefix in `-your-name` on the *Local version*.
-And, of course, substitute something like your github user name for _your-name_.
+And, of course, substitute something like your github user name for *your-name*.
+It is also important that the kernel release ends with `-ev3` so that `flash-kernel` will recognize it as a "good" kernel and install it automatically.

 Then, we build a Debian package.